malikolivier/malikolivier.github.io/_posts/2018-07-04-timezones-are-hell.md

 As a side note to the Python world, numpy does not currently support timezone-aware datetimes at the time of writing, while pandas does!

-Though I would advise you to store and process all times as UTC.
+Though, I would advise you to store and process all times as UTC.
 They should only be converted when you need to show them to the user.

 Here is how you can convert a series to UTC tz-aware datetime in pandas: